A criminal profile of the Gilgo Beach serial killer

 This is an extremely common material with a wide range of uses.
 Note that the police did not say that the Gilgo Four were dumped in burlap sacks.
 They said that they were wrapped in burlap.

-Manorville and the surrounding area have a well-known illegal dumping problem.
-Therefore, it is within the realm of possibility that he discovered the material out in the open and decided to keep it.
+Manorville has a well-known illegal dumping problem.
+Therefore, he may have found the material out in the open and decided to keep it.

-Furthermore, burlap is a common sight on Gilgo Beach, as the fabric is used to combat beach erosion.
+Burlap is also a common sight on Gilgo Beach, as the fabric is used to combat beach erosion.

 A criminal profile in the New York Times opined that the Long Island serial killer is well educated.
 However, this seems like a leap of logic.